shaka-project/express-chocolatey-server/README.md

 metadata for the packages listed.

-If you want to host the packages separately from the Express server, you will want to pre-computing the package metadata, rather than maintaining it by hand.
+If you want to host the packages separately from the Express server, you will want to pre-compute the package metadata, rather than maintaining it by hand.

 ```js
 // This is an example script for pre-computing package metadata and hosting